• Skip to primary navigation

 How Did the Plantricious Movement Start?

-• Recipes: Look for recipes that have the Plantricous “Certified” or “Friendly” seal on my site.
-You can find them all in one place on this page.
-You can also find them on the Plantricous Pinterest “Certified” and “Friendly” pages.
+• Recipes: Look for recipes on my site that have the Plantricous “Certified” or “Friendly” seal.
+They are all on this page and on the Plantricous Pinterest “Certified” and “Friendly” pages.

-• Food Services: Still in the finalizing stages, you’ll find restaurants that meet the guidelines for being Plantricious soon.
+• Food Services: Still in the final stages, you’ll soon find restaurants that meet the guidelines for being Plantricious.

 • Packaged Foods: More companies are joining the Plantricious movement, but check out these.